• Skip to primary navigation

 Making it Ahead

-The fresher the better, but Pineapple Hatch Green Chile Salsa will keep well for a couple of days in a tightly sealed container in the refrigerator.
+The fresher the better, but this pineapple salsa will keep well for a couple of days in an airtight container in the fridge.
 If a lot of liquid collects, just drain some off before serving.

 Green bowl filled with pineapple green chile salsa with purple cloth and whole Hatch chiles in the background.